Nicolai Malko: Biography

 While the outbreak of World War II in 1940, Malko settled in the United States, where he taught conducting.
-His thoughts on conducting technique were gathered together and published in a volume titled, The Conductor and his Baton (1950); A handbook on conducting currently available in the United States (Elizabeth A. H. Green: The Modern Conductor, 1996) is explicitly based on the principles set forth in Malko's book.
+His thoughts on conducting technique were gathered together and published in a volume entitled The Conductor and his Baton (1950), the principles of which form an explicit basis for Elizabeth Green's more recent handbook, The Modern Conductor.
 From 1942 to 1946, he was music director of the Grand Rapids Symphony in Grand Rapids, Michigan, which was a community orchestra at the time.

 Malko recorded extensively for EMI in Copenhagen and then with the Philharmonia, in London.
 In 1951 he premiered Vagn Holmboe's 7th Symphony with the Danish Radio Symphony Orchestra.
 From 1954 to 1956 he lived in Britain and was principal conductor of the Yorkshire Symphony Orchestra.
 Immediately after that, he moved to Australia, to take up the post of Chief Conductor of the Sydney Symphony Orchestra following the hurried departure of Sir Eugene Goossens.
 He remained in this position until his death in Sydney five years later.

 A 4-CD box set featuring Malko conducting Tchaikovsky Symphony No.2, Shostakovich Symphony No.1, Haydn Symphony No.83, Mussorgsky Prelude to Khovanschina, Rimsky-Korsakov The Tsar's Bride & Symphonic Suite 'Antar', Bruckner Symphony No. 7 and Kodaly Szekelyfono 'The Spinning Room' is available from Lyrita (REAM.2120).

 Honours

 He was a National Patron of Delta Omicron, an international professional music fraternity.

-In 1960, the Danish King Frederick IX named Malko a Knight of the Order of Dannebrog.
+In 1960, the Danish King Frederik IX named Malko a Knight of the Order of Dannebrog.